collective/rt.ploneversions/README.rst

 ----------

-It is a common practice, for Plone buildouts, to extend online configuration files with that declare known good working versions.
+It is a common practice, for Plone buildouts, to extend online configuration files that declare known good working versions.
 Those external resources can, in turn, extend other remote resources.